Merck & Co., Inc. (NYSE:MRK) Shares Sold by Legacy Private Trust Co.

 Wall Street Analyst Weigh In

 Several brokerages have weighed in on MRK.
 Morgan Stanley boosted their price target on Merck & Co., Inc. from $115.00 to $118.00 and gave the company an “equal weight” rating in a report on Friday, October 27th.
-TheStreet upgraded Merck & Co., Inc. from a “c+” rating to a “b” rating in a report on Monday, November 27th.
 Truist Financial reissued a “buy” rating and set a $122.00 price objective on shares of Merck & Co., Inc. in a research note on Friday, October 6th.
-Deutsche Bank Aktiengesellschaft assumed coverage on shares of Merck & Co., Inc. in a research note on Thursday, November 9th.
-They set a “buy” rating and a $115.00 price objective for the company.
+TheStreet raised shares of Merck & Co., Inc. from a “c+” rating to a “b” rating in a research note on Monday, November 27th.
+UBS Group raised shares of Merck & Co., Inc. from a “neutral” rating to a “buy” rating and boosted their price objective for the company from $117.00 to $122.00 in a research note on Friday, October 20th.
 Finally, BMO Capital Markets raised shares of Merck & Co., Inc. from a “market perform” rating to an “outperform” rating and set a $132.00 price objective for the company in a research note on Friday, October 27th.
 Five analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
 According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $125.14.

 Merck & Co., Inc. Company Profile